zli117/Evolution/README.md

 output shape (`10` for CIFAR10), it's challenging to make sure each layer has a correct set of parameters.

-To make things even worse, there are special connections such as skip connections for residual learning.
-Normally, neural nets layers follows a nice sequential order, meaning that each layer's output will only go to the next layer, and each layer will only take input from the previous layer.
+Further, there are special connections such as skip connections for residual learning.
+Normally, neural nets layers follow a nice sequential order, meaning that each layer's output will only go to the next layer, and each layer will only take input from the previous layer.
 However, as (He et al., 2016) introduced residual learning to deep convolution network, the connection are not as simple as sequential anymore.
-The requires the encoding scheme to be flexible enough to accommodate skip connections.
+This requires the encoding scheme to be flexible enough to accommodate skip connections.

 There are several papers describing ways to encode network